Shashank001122/IntuitCraftUI/README.md

 ### Disclaimer: the rest api https://restcountries.com/ mentioned in assignment is not working, I created a mock api using json-server to get data

 ### To download this project
-Use git cli and run command- git clone https://github.com/Shashank001122/IntuitCraftDemo.git or you can download the zip file from the Github UI
+Use git cli and run command- git clone https://github.com/Shashank001122/IntuitCraftUI.git or you can download the zip file from the Github UI
-### To run this project go inside the IntuitUICountry folder
+### To run this project go inside the IntuitCraftUI folder
 ### this project runs with node version 20.0.0.
 1) Please use nvm utility to install Node v20.0.0 using command nvm install 20.0.0
 2) To use node 20.0.0, run nvm use 20.0.0